wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    As explored in Section 10, using an NTA once the zone correctly validates can have security considerations.
-It is therefore RECOMMENDED that NTA implementors SHOULD periodically attempt to validate the domain in question, for the period of time that the NTA is in place, until such validation is again successful.
+It is therefore RECOMMENDED that NTA implementors should periodically attempt to validate the domain in question, for the period of time that the NTA is in place, until such validation is again successful.
 NTAs MUST expire automatically when their configured lifetime ends.
 The